West Harbour RFC: Club history

 West Harbour continue to compete in Sydney’s Premier Rugby Competition.
 Currently the club hosts 4 Grade teams and 3 Colts teams.
 The redevelopment of Concord Oval has allowed the club to further progress their High Performance plan with a state of the art gym and world class game day facilities.

 The club has Steve Shapland working full time in the Colts and Pathways Programs continuing to attract and develop young local rugby talent.
-The club recently appointed Ben Rutherford as Head Coach bringing some real excitement to the current playing group for the back end of 2025 and into the 2026 season.
+The club recently appointed Ben Rutherford as Head Coach to the current playing group for the back end of 2025 and into the 2026 season.

 2025 also sees the club bringing former player and first grade coach Mark Gudmunson back into the Clubs coaching structure to better build connection through the clubs coaching philosophy.

 The club also further enhanced the coaching team by bringing in former club captain and previous Strength and Conditioning Coach Shane McLeod to support the clubs High Performance strategy.

-The clubs proud history of multiculturalism and connection to the local community continues to shine and allows West Harbour to thrive in Sydney’s rugby landscape.
+The club has a history of multiculturalism and connection to the local community.